Binding Documents and Books

 Disadvantages: does not easily lie flat when still new.

-8. Ring and Lever Arch File
+Ring and Lever Arch File

 Pages are punched with 2, 3 or 4 holes, for fitting to ring or lever arch files.
 Files are supplied either by ourselves or yourself.
+These can come in a variety of colours, and range in size from 20mm to 70mm of content pages.

 Recommended for: education material, catalogues, quality management handbooks.